ashusevim/auth-mini-express/README.md

-## JWT based authentication service/middleware implementation using express and node
+Implementation of JWT based authentication service/middleware using express.js and nodejs

-## Tech stack we are using
+### Tech stack we are using
 - **express** - HTTP server
 - **bcrypt** - password hashing
 - **jsonwebtoken** - sign/verify JWTs